kathesch/JuliaTutorial.jl/docs/src/index.md

 <img src="2022-09-26-15-43-27.png" width=400/>

-!!! note About VS Code
+!!! note "About VS Code"

     VS Code is designed to be a highly customizable, general purpose IDE which can work with just about any programming languages.
 It's most powerful features for Julia programming are: